 Substitutes

-- Teff - if you don't have teff, you can use brown rice or sorghum flour instead.
-I have a similar recipe made with alternative flours here.
+- Teff - if you don't have teff, try my brown rice bread or this sorghum flour bread instead.

 - Psyllium husk - I don't recommend substituting psyllium husk unless you can't tolerate it.
 Here is a list of psyllium husk substitutes in baking for you to consider!
 I've had the best success using Konjac vs. any other psyllium substitute.